Updated in June 2022 to highlight a major change in Olivers Shorts.

 Myles Everyday Short vs. Olivers All Over Short: You might have heard some comparisons between the two.
+Should you get Olivers Shorts or Myles Shorts?
+It all depends, of course!
 They are very similar.
 However, we heard some conflicting reports on Reddit:

-Olivers vs. Myles - How are they similar?
+Olivers All Over Short vs. the Myles Everyday Short- How are they similar?

 Olivers All Over Shorts and Myles Everyday Shorts are similar in several ways: